pandas-dev/pandas/doc/source/io.rst

    # this is in-memory version of this type of selection
    df_dc[(df_dc.B > 0) & (df_dc.C > 0) & (df_dc.string == 'foo')]

-   # we have automagically created this index and that the B/C/string/string2
+   # we have automagically created this index and the B/C/string/string2
    # columns are stored separately as ``PyTables`` columns
    store.root.df_dc.table